albertogeniola/Micropython-WoL/README.md

 When you are done, the onboard device led should start blinking slowly: that means the device entered the "installation mode".
 If that's the case, you can proceed with the next section.
 If the led does not blink, it probably means some error occurred during the upload or flash process.
 You should start over and make sure to follow every step again.

-### 3. Configure the ESP32-WoL
+## Configuration instructions
-At this stage, the ESP32 is flashed with micropython and it has been loaded with the necessary python files to run our Web service.
-We can now run the configuration wizard.
+At this stage, the microptyhon-wol is ready to be configured!

 The first step is to use your laptop or smartphone to connect to the Access Point named "ESP_WOL" that the ESP32 sets up when it is in installation mode.
 Connect to that WIFI using the the following password: `espwol123`.